HugoBlox/theme-academic-cv/content/authors/varnika/_index.md

 ---
 # Display name
-title: Annabel Bland
+title: Varnika Kuthuru
 weight: 2

 # Username (this should match the folder name)
 authors:
-- annabel
+- varnika

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Vice President --- Outreach Director (2019-2020)
+role: President --- Vice President (2018-2019)

 # Organizations/Affiliations
 organizations:
-- name: ACM & ACM-W
+- name: ACM-W
   url: https://ucfacmw.org
 - name: University of Central Florida